windingtree/lif2/packages/token/README.md

 - `stuckBalance` - the list of balances that are stuck in the old contract is saved to the new token storage using the `_afterClaimableInitHook()` function.
 This function is overriding by the root contract and the storage update directives are hardcoded into this function.

 To use the `claim()` function a holder of old Lif tokens must approve spending of these tokens by the contract address.
 A call of the `claim()` function will have the following results:
-- whole balance of old Lif tokens of the caller will be transferred to the new contract address.
-Recover these funds will not be possible anymore.
+- the whole balance of old Lif tokens of the caller will be transferred to the new contract address.
+Recovering these funds will not be possible anymore.
 - equal number of new tokens will be transferred to the caller address and a `Claim` event will be emitted
 - transaction to call may be reverted in following cases:
   - balance of old tokens is equal to zero or a user does not approved them;
   - transfer of old tokens from its owner to the new contract is failed;
   - the transfer is succeeded but the caller balance does not become equal to zero;
-- in case of the address of a caller has a positive `stuckBalance` the caller will be credited with the value of this balance.
+- in case the address of a caller has a positive `stuckBalance` the caller will be credited with the value of this balance.
 Along with it, this balance will be set to zero and a `Resurrect` event will be emitted.
 ## Environment setup

 Please use mono-repository root script for the package bootstrap.